 The Air Force has four aptitude areas: General, Electronics, Mechanical, and Administrative.
 Various combinations of ASVAB scores make up line scores for each of these areas.
 Under the Guaranteed Aptitude Enlistment Option, one is guaranteed that they will be assigned to a job which falls into that aptitude area but won't find out what their actual job is, until the last week of basic training.

-If you're very lucky (and the computer-Gods are smiling on you), you may be able to reserve a specific job at the time you meet with the Job Counselor at MEPS.
+If you're very lucky, you may be able to reserve a specific job at the time you meet with the Job Counselor at MEPS.
 More likely, however, there won't be any available slots listed in the computer system.
-In that case, you'll give the Job Counselor five (or so) choices.
+In that case, you'll give the Job Counselor approximately five choices.

 Usually, at least one of your listed preferences must be for an aptitude area, and the other preferences can be for specific jobs.
 You'll then enlist in the DEP (see next section) and your preferences will be entered into the job computer system.
 When one of your choices becomes available, your recruiter will notify you of your job assignment and your shipping date.